codus/codelog/README.md

 $ codelog new <NAME>
 ```

-This will generate a change file, in `YAML` format, on `changelogs/unreleased/` from the `template.yml`, named with a timestamp value followed by the the given `NAME`, converted to snake case, or the default name(`change`).
+This will generate a change file, in `YAML` format, on `changelogs/unreleased/` from the `template.yml`, named with a timestamp value followed by the given `NAME`, converted to snake case, or the default name(`change`).

-The new change file should be filled with informations about the implemented change, all unused topics should be erased and the file committed.
+The new change file should be filled with information about the implemented change, all unused topics should be erased and the file committed.

 Additionally, you can pass some extra options to the `new` command.
 Type `codelog help new` in your console for more information.